willcro/sveltelette/README.md

 ## Overview

 Let's say you have a folder full of `.svelte` files and you want to turn each one into an `.html` document.
-There isn't really a good way to do it.
+There wasn't really a good way to do it.
+There still isn't, but now there is an OK way to do it.

 ## Installation